w3c/epub-rs-bugs/bug-report-template.md

 ### Workaround:
 Include example code if there is a workaround that you have identified

+### Example Titles and ISBNs in Market:
+Include any example titles with their ISBNS that may be in the marketplace so that RS developers can review the issue

 ### Role in EPUB Ecosystem:
 Include your role (content creator, publisher, RS developer, software developer, converter) and what part of the EPUB world you represent (education, trade publishing, what country or continent)